 Building 5600 is a 370,000 SF laboratory, office and data center building (Building 5600).
 Computational Sciences Building houses the nation’s largest open use supercomputing facility (40,000 square feet) and includes the processing cores for Titan, the second fastest supercomputer in the world, the fastest academic machine in the United States.
 The building system had a bus count of approximately 348.

-- Single-line drawing validation(service entrance to Category 0), or
+- Single-line drawing validation(service entrance to Category 0), and

-- Field data collection of all electrical system components (service entrance to Category 0).
+- Field data collection of remaining electrical system components (service entrance to Category 0).

 - Updating or creation of single-line diagrams.